 Essentially, terpenes do not just refer to cannabis.
 They can be found on many, if not all, plants and even some insects.
 They contain a strong smell or fragrance that protects the plant by deterring potential threats looking for a snack.

 Experts will refer to them as essential oils.
-Although this can traditionally be the case for a range of plants, in this instance, we’re referencing specifically about cannabis terpenes; the effect they have and the medical benefits, and how this impacts the taste.
+Although this can traditionally be the case for a range of plants, in this instance, we reference specifically cannabis terpenes: the effect they have and the medical benefits, and how this impacts the taste.

 The Effects Of Terpenes

 In 2011, the neurologist Ethan Russo published a paper that detailed the effect of terpenes when combined with cannabinoids.
 For some time, it was thought that only THC was the psychoactive chemical worth knowing when it comes to marijuana.

 However, Russo’s research highlighted just how terpenes can both increase and decrease the effects of THC in the body.
 To demonstrate, we list the ten most notable below: